-- 11.8.1 Potential sources of funding have been identified as follows: - Developer funding provided in full by developers to address transport impacts due to development proposals. - LTP/Developer funding split between the Local Transport Plan (LTP) budget and developer(s) to address existing transport issues on the County highway network that will be exacerbated by development proposals. - LEP/Developer funding split between the Local Enterprise Partnership (LEP) budget and developer(s) to deliver capacity improvements that facilitate economic growth. - 11.8.2 Costs identified to be Nottinghamshire County Council (NCC) funded are subject to NCC approval.
-Future Local Transport Plan (LTP) funding levels are not guaranteed and any schemes put forward would need to be assessed and prioritised through the appropriate scheme programme process. - 11.8.3 The current LTP3 period commits funding to 31st March 2026, beyond this date funding levels and priorities are unknown.
+- 11.8.1 Potential sources of funding have been identified as follows: - Developer funding provided in full by developers to address transport impacts due to development proposals. - LTP/Developer funding split between the Local Transport Plan (LTP) budget and developer(s) to address existing transport issues on the County highway network that will be exacerbated by development proposals. - LEP/Developer funding split between the Local Enterprise Partnership (LEP) budget and developer(s) to deliver capacity improvements that facilitate economic growth. - 11.8.2 If an appropriate funding source (Central Government or through the LEP) can be identified then highway mitigation schemes could potentially be promoted by Nottinghamshire County Council in partnership and with match funding from the District Council. - 11.8.3 The current LTP3 period commits funding to 31st March 2026, beyond this date funding levels and priorities are unknown.
 In the absence of LTP funding developers will be expected to restore link and/or junction capacity to the state it would have been without a development proceeding (i.e. achieve 'nil detriment') and the works required to achieve this will need to be fully developer funded.